cfsworkload/blue-messenger/README.md

 To find more about Bluemix's DevOPs features reference the DOCs at - https://hub.jazz.net/docs

-## Deploy to Bluemix through Jazz Hub
+## Deploy to Bluemix through DevOPs space

 Next, we will take the repository, with the application code we just foked, and deploy over the the blank Node.js application we created.
 The services we create earlier will still be binded.